OUGenomics/Bioinformatics-ARET-July2018/Section-4/readme.md

 ### Assessing Genome Completeness

 Genome sequencing has become very routine, but rarely do you have a complete microbial genome after a simple Illumina run.
-In most cases, assuming that a genome is sequenced to a coverage of about 200x, you end up wwith 50-100 contigs of varying length.
+In most cases, assuming that a genome is sequenced to a coverage of about 200x, you end up with 50-100 contigs of varying length.
 Similarly, metagenomic binning or single cell genome sequencing typically only results in partial genome bins.
 In these cases, it helps to be able to assess how complete the assembly is, i.e. what proportion of a bacterial genome is not captured by the assembly.
-In the above example, I show a dashed circle to indicate that we are likly missing the majority of the genome.
-All things being equal and random sequencing we should be able to estimate tha proportion of missing genome data by  comparison to a database of single copy marker genes:
+In the above example, I show a dashed circle to indicate that we are likely missing the majority of the genome.
+All things being equal and random sequencing we should be able to estimate that proportion of missing genome data by comparison to a database of single copy marker genes:

 ```
 Wu, D.Y., Jospin, G., and Eisen, J.A.
 (2013) Systematic Identification of Gene Families for Use as "Markers" for Phylogenetic and Phylogeny-Driven Ecological Studies of Bacteria and Archaea and Their Major Subgroups.
 Plos One 8.